colinmarc/colinmarc.github.com/blind.md

 “Are you worried about drifting apart?”
 Will asked, probing.

 Piper just shrugged again.
 Will decided to try a different tack, and asked her about her classes.
-She opened to this, and talked about how much she loved her freshman seminar (devoted to Shakespeare’s sonnets) and how much she hated the math class they shared, how it made her feel dumb—she seemed to say that a lot.
+She opened up to this, and talked about how much she loved her freshman seminar (devoted to Shakespeare’s sonnets) and how much she hated the math class they shared, how it made her feel dumb—she seemed to say that a lot.
 She shyly admitted that she wrote some simple poetry, and promised to show him some.
 As she talked, she absent-mindedly fingered the rainbow of plastic bracelets on her wrists.

 ***